global-input/global-input-message/README.md

 If you scan the QR Code using your [Global Input App](https://globalinput.co.uk/), a form will be displayed on your mobile screen and it contains a single field called ```Content```.
 When you type something on it, you can see the content that you have typed appear in the JavaScript console on your desktop browser.
 This means that the content is transferred securely from the Global Input App running on your mobile to the example application using the end-to-end encryption.

-Now you can build your actual application iteratively on top the example by modifying the [configuration](#configuration) step by step.
+Now you can build your actual application iteratively on top of the example by modifying the [configuration](#configuration) step by step.

 ### Adding a Button
 If you like to display a button on the mobile screen and disconnect the application from the WebSocket Server if the user has pressed on it,  add the following to the ```fields``` array in the [configuration](#configuration):